 - “Off-Balance Sheeting Financing: Considerations in Documenting an Outsourcing Service Agreement,” Canadian Corporate Counsel Association Annual Meeting

-- One of the Best Lawyers in Canada – Construction Law, Corporate Law (since 2011)
+- Recognized in Best Lawyers, Construction Law, Corporate Law (since 2011)

 - Leading construction lawyer in Lexpert Infrastructure Guide